Mercenary: 15th and 16th centuries

 Swiss mercenaries were sought during the late 15th and early 16th centuries as being an effective fighting force, until their somewhat rigid battle formations became vulnerable to arquebuses and artillery being developed at the same time.
 The Swiss Guard in particular were employed by the Papal States from 1506 (continuing to serve today as the military of Vatican City).

-It was then that the German landsknechts, colourful mercenaries with a redoubtable reputation, took over the Swiss forces' legacy and became the most formidable force of the late 15th and throughout the 16th century, being hired by all the powers in Europe and often fighting at opposite sides.
+It was then that the German landsknechts, colorful mercenaries with a redoubtable reputation, took over the Swiss forces' legacy and became the most formidable force of the late 15th century and throughout the 16th century, being hired by all the powers in Europe and often fighting at opposite sides.
 Sir Thomas More in his Utopia advocated the use of mercenaries in preference to citizens.
 The barbarian mercenaries employed by the Utopians are thought to be inspired by the Swiss mercenaries.

-A class of mercenaries known as the Gallowglass dominated warfare in Ireland and Scotland between the 13th and 16th centuries.
-They were a heavily armed and armored elite force that often doubled as a chieftain's bodyguard.

 At approximately the same period, Niccolò Machiavelli argued against the use of mercenary armies in his book of political advice The Prince.
 His rationale was that since the sole motivation of mercenaries is their pay, they will not be inclined to take the kind of risks that can turn the tide of a battle, but may cost them their lives.
 He also noted that a mercenary who failed was obviously no good, but one who succeeded may be even more dangerous.
 He astutely pointed out that a successful mercenary army no longer needs its employer if it is more militarily powerful than its supposed superior.
 This explained the frequent, violent betrayals that characterized mercenary/client relations in Italy, because neither side trusted the other.
 He believed that citizens with a real attachment to their home country will be more motivated to defend it and thus make much better soldiers.